k-milic/deploy-infrastructure-with-terraform/README.md

 At the beginning of the cloud-native bootcamp we got told that there will be a final project, so I had time in advance to think about a project idea.
 In the past 6 months I really deep dived into the topic cloud and DevOps and spent a lot of free time learning about these topics.
 I also went ahead and studied for 7 cloud related IT certifications and passed.
 I did this to improve my market value and to get a role in cloud.

 This project was much harder than I expected it to be.
 It took a lot of time researching and documenting the whole project.
 I really want to thank [Wahl Network](https://www.youtube.com/@WahlnetworkPage/videos) and [Ned Bellevance](https://www.youtube.com/@NedintheCloud/videos) for covering Terraform in their videos.
-Also The Terraform course on Plurasight played a big part in this.
+Also The Terraform course on Pluralsight played a big part in this.
 Without those resources this would not have been possible.

 This project really helped me to get more hands-on experience with GIT, IaC and Cloud.
 I hope this project will help me building up my resume and land a role in cloud.